Sidebar

 The theme can build menu trees from the structure of your page files or from Hugo’s build in menu feature.

-Option All configuration options in your hugo.toml
+Option Configuration options in your hugo.toml

 Front Matter In case of page structure menus, individual configuration is done via a page’s front matter.